to the World

 The Taste of Manna

 I lived each day with Gods’ words.
 I prayed to Him as a Father who is always there.
 I asked Him always for blessing and guidance.
 I am amazed as He answers my prayers.
 One day, a friend asked me to go with her daughter for a job interview.
 I thought that it will also be good if I get a job.
 I prayed to God that the boss will find me “beautiful” so I can have a job as well.
 I needed some money.
 Mrs. Lopez, the owner of the business, saw me and instantly liked me.
 She asked me if I want a job, too.
 She asked her lawyer to give me an application form and helped me fill up the papers.
+The following morning, a lady from personnel, came looking for the "beautiful" new hire.
 Then I got in and they taught me how to manage a payroll for around 500 people.
 I loved the job and stayed for a year before I got an interest on becoming an entrepreneur myself.
 By the way, Mrs. Lopez called me “beautiful”.
 Could it be that she heard God’s whispers for me?

 It was an experience to remember as I enjoyed every which way to earn.
 I used to count monies, until I don’t want anymore.
 I just put the money in a hemp bag “bayong” and pour them on top of the bankers’ desks to give them the pleasure of counting.
 They close the bank to the public and the tellers count monies for the rest of the day.
 I did not mind hard work.
 I did the job of a hundred men.
 I felt the wings of angels beneath me.
 I was with God and God is with me!
 If only God can show Himself to me, but God is more than seeing, but faith, believing and feeling Him.
 When Peter was still young, I do not want to leave him alone.
 I made baby dresses for an importer, sort of a “sweat shop”.
 It did not pay much, but when I told them that I do not want to do it anymore, I was able to command a better deal, because I am a good seamstress.
 I can make two hundred dresses in a day, easy. ~IML